Babyhamsta/Malcrow/README.md

 Yes, there is a high potential to affect other software depending on what settings you have.
 Settings such as decompiler/dumping tools could cause software to not run.
 This is easy to remedy though, simply stop Malcrow, untoggle certain software, and restart Malcrow.

+## Is Malcrow Malware?

+No Malcrow is not malware, Malcrow can often times be picked up by anti-viruses due to the nature of how it acts.
+The shuffling of hashes (to prevent detection from Malware itself), tracking of it's fake processes, and monitoring of process CPU/RAM can cause false detections which is what Malcrow faces.
+You are more than welcome to the source code of Malcrow, it is free and available for everyone.
+You do not have to use my pre-builds provided.
+Both the main UI source code and fake process source codes are available on this REPO.